February 27, 2023

 There is no cost to come for joining the Servant Team.
 SWO will provide your lodging and meals Monday evening through Saturday morning.
 Students are responsible for any travel and weekend expenses.

-Who can apply for Servant team?
+Who can apply for the Snowbird Servant Team?

 Should I apply if I have to miss a few weeks?